CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 Researchers have proposed several approaches to run DNN models in limited-resource environments:

-1. **Fake Quantization**: quantizing floating-point numbers into 8-bit integers and transfering data to the accelerator, which takes linear time.
+1. **Fake Quantization**: quantizing floating-point numbers into 8-bit integers and transferring data to the accelerator, which takes linear time.
 The most costly part of the calculation, e.g., conv, only happens in the accelerator which is dedicated in the 8-bit arithmetic.
 Afterwards, results are transformed back to floating-point numbers.
 2. **Integer-Only Inference**: quantization scheme that allows inference to be carried out using integer-only arithmetic, which can be implemented more efficiently than floating-point inference on commonly available integer-only hardware.
 Fine-tune procedure is usually utilized to preserve model accuracy.

 We apply integer-only inference in our approach.
 The current implementation in MXNet's Contrib library follows the fake quantization routine and redirects the computation to MKLDNN math library in runtime.
 However, in blockchain's deterministic scenario, floating-point numbers will introduce undesired behaviors.
 Integer-only inference, on the other hand, fits blockchain's heterogeneous environments perfectly.
 Moreover, we put a strict numerical bound to avoid integer overflow by rewriting computation graph.

 ## Implementation

-Cortex is a ethereum-based blockchain platform where we practice our approach.
+Cortex is a Ethereum-based blockchain platform where we practice our approach.
 The framework includes two major components: MRT for quantization and CVM for inference.
 First, We implement a converter using MXNet's NNVM module **Model Representation Tool** (MRT) to convert MXNet Model Zoo to quantized models.
 Second, we run the quantized models in the Cortex blockchain's virtual machine **Cortex Virtual Machine** (CVM), the runtime environment for smart contracts equipped with machine learning models.

 #### Fusion and Operator Rewriting